Anchor1021/Anchor1021.github.io/_pages/about.md

 profile:
   align: right
-  image:
+  image: /assets/img/avatar.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info:

 selected_papers: true # includes a list of papers marked as "selected={true}"